Error Handling

 Converting Errors to Optional Values

-to handle an error by converting it to an optional value.
+You use try? to handle an error by converting it to an optional value.

-If an error is thrown while evaluating the try?
+If an error is thrown while evaluating the try? expression,

-the value of the expression is nil
+the value of the expression is nil.

 For example,

-have the same value and behavior:
+in the following code x and y have the same value and behavior:

 func someThrowingFunction() throws -> Int {